-Reference: General knowledge.
-See RIMS Strategic Risk Implementation Guide, pg.
-27
+Reference: Strategic Risk Management Development Council.
+RIMS Strategic Risk Management Implementation Guide, RIMS, New York, NY.

 - 5. Which risk identification and analysis technique should a risk management professional use in order to gather information from multiple departments in a brainstorming session that helps to identify shared risks within an organization?

 - A. checklists

 - B. flowcharts

 - C. workshops

 - D. questionnaires

 - Answer: C Workshops have an advantage in that they have a facilitator that can help to guide the discussion and identify information in this interactive format.
 Checklists, flowcharts, and questionnaires are less able to identify shared risks between departments as they are completed in a silo approach.